andyska09/node-ts-starter/README.md

 ```shell
 > npm install
 ```
+## How to start

-To start the program, run:
+To launch the program, run:
 ```shell
 > npm run start
 ```